Wells Cathedral: Victorian era to present

 By the middle of the 19th century, a major restoration programme was needed.
 Under Dean Goodenough, the monuments were moved to the cloisters and the remaining medieval paint and whitewash removed in an operation known as "the great scrape".
 Anthony Salvin took charge of the extensive restoration of the choir.
 Wooden galleries installed in the 16th century were removed and the stalls were given stone canopies and placed further back within the line of the arcade.
 The medieval stone pulpitum screen was extended in the centre to support a new organ.

 In 1933 the Friends of Wells Cathedral were formed to support the cathedral's chapter in the maintenance of the fabric, life and work of the cathedral.
 The late 20th century saw an extensive restoration programme, particularly of the west front.
 The stained glass is currently under restoration, with a programme underway to conserve the large 14th-century Jesse Tree window at the eastern terminal of the choir.

 In January 2014, as part of the Bath film festival, the cathedral hosted a special screening of Martin Scorsese's The Last Temptation of Christ.
 This provoked some controversy, but the church defended its decision to allow the screening.
-In 2021, a contemporary sculpture by Anthony Gormley was unveiled on a temporary plinth outside the cathedral.
+In 2021, a contemporary sculpture by Antony Gormley was unveiled on a temporary plinth outside the cathedral.

 In April 2025, another major restoration of the Cathedral's western front began.